 “Fucking idiot, who do you think alerted you of the flood, and sent you the truck, fire engine and the helicopter?
-I thinks it’s better to have no followers than the blind ones like you!”
+I think it’s better to have no followers than blind ones like you!”

 He disappeared in the clashing and colliding clouds.
 The water isn’t rising anymore.
 The devout man gazed at the sky, awestruck.

 “I was right!
 My lord has saved me again.
 I saw his face!
 I’m glad I waited until the very last moment” – he thought.